cernanalysispreservation/analysispreservation.cern.ch/docs/project.rst

 Additionally, we offer the possibility to uploading files (e.g. configuration files), as well as providing a URL, from which the files are copied and stored automatically.

-For more details on how these integrations work, you can go to the tutorial for :doc:`creating an analysis <../tutorials/create>`.
+For more details on how these integrations work, you can go to the :doc:`tutorial section <../tutorials>`.

-..
-TODO link to file upload tutorial

 Versioning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~